 Benzodiazepines like Klonopin cannot be treated in the same manner as other drugs.
-Klonopin tapering, Klonopin weaning, and Klonopin titration need to be performed with exceptional care and precise, compassionate monitoring.
+Klonopin tapering, Klonopin weaning, and Klonopin titration need to be performed with exceptional precision, and an abundance of monitoring.

 Do Your Symptoms

-Alternative to Meds has delivered expert benzo tapering and withdrawal for a decade and a half.
+Alternative to Meds has delivered expert Klonopin tapering and holistic Klonopin withdrawal for a decade and a half.
 We have published evidence demonstrating our success.
 Observably, some people seem to be able to taper off of benzodiazepines more easily than others.
-However, where one has accumulated a high level of neurotoxicity, this can impinge on the neurochemistry to the point of extreme agitation and discomfort.
-In this state, one feels agitation, stress, and other symptoms that are extreme.
-The level of suffering that comes with this condition is hard to describe.
-We know that these people are in need of clearing that toxic load before they can regulate.
-Orthomolecular medicine helps with correcting deficiencies through diet and targeted supplements, as well as many other gentle, non-invasive steps and therapies that are helpful.
+However, if one has accumulated a high level of neurotoxicity, this can impinge on the neurochemistry to the point of extreme agitation and discomfort.
+In this stressed state, emotional and physical symptoms can be extreme.
+The level of suffering that can develop without proper care is hard to describe.
+Clearing that toxic load is necessary before the CNS can regulate.
+Orthomolecular medicine helps with correcting deficiencies through diet and targeted supplements.
+Alternative to Meds Center offers many other gentle, non-invasive steps and therapies to assist and soften the process.
 The unique needs of each individual require customized treatment.

 15 Years Experience by Professionals Who Understand Your Journey.

-Why Proper Klonopin Tapering Has Become So Sought After
+Why Proper Klonopin Tapering Has Become So In Demand

 Over the last decade, prescriptions for highly addictive benzodiazepines have significantly surged.
 JAMA reported a doubling in outpatient benzodiazepine prescriptions in 2019.18 At the center, we have noticed Klonopin tapering has become one of the most sought-after treatments requested.
 Getting off Klonopin is notoriously difficult, especially when attempted without proper help and guidance, and exponentially more difficult when the drug has been taken long-term.

-Since the drug’s approval in 1982, Klonopin, generic clonazepam, has been prescribed for a variety of conditions, only three of which are FDA approved; panic attacks, panic disorder, and certain seizure disorders.1 Other “off-label” uses for Klonopin cover a broad range of conditions and may include acute anxiety, agoraphobia, insomnia, bipolar-related mania, and also to dampen restlessness and involuntary spasms, ticks, rocking, and tremors caused by antipsychotic medications.
+Since the drug’s approval in 1982, Klonopin, generic clonazepam, has been prescribed for a variety of conditions, only three of which are FDA approved; panic attacks, panic disorder, and certain seizure disorders.1 Other “off-label” uses for Klonopin cover a broad range of conditions and may include migraine headache, acute anxiety, agoraphobia, insomnia, bipolar-related mania, restless leg syndrome, and also to dampen restlessness and involuntary spasms, ticks, rocking, and tremors caused by antipsychotic medications.9-11

-As stated above, Klonopin is a highly addictive drug4 and after a very short while, weaning from Klonopin may be so debilitatingly harsh as to be nearly impossible to endure without specific and effective help.
-A large number of persons may find themselves in this medication trap, unable to endure the side effects of the drug, and yet unable to withstand the side effects of getting off Klonopin.
-Alternative to Meds Center has designed a Klonopin tapering treatment program that allows a person to slowly and gradually reduce, which can greatly soften the otherwise intolerable symptoms associated with stopping Klonopin.
+Klonopin has extremely high addiction potential.4,9 Tolerance leading to Klonopin dependence can develop quickly.16 Weaning from Klonopin is typically nearly impossible to endure without precise and effective guidelines and assistance.
+A large number of persons may find themselves in a medication trap — unable to endure the side effects of the drug, and yet unable to withstand the side effects of getting off Klonopin.
+Alternative to Meds Center individually designs a Klonopin tapering treatment program that allows a person to slowly and gradually reduce dosage while significantly softening the harsh symptoms associated with Klonopin taper and withdrawal.

 According to the FDA label for Klonopin, it is essential to gradually wean down from Klonopin.
 The drug insert reports that the consequences of abruptly stopping can be severe, even life-threatening.
 According to the research of Petursson15 published in the Addiction Journal, improperly done Klonopin tapering and untreated benzodiazepine withdrawal can persist for lengthy periods of time and can induce the following:

 Grand mal seizures (abnormal electrical activity in the brain)